JacobEEEGuy005/EOL-Host-Application/docs/gui_screenshots/README.md

 .venv/bin/python scripts/capture_gui_screenshots.py
 ```

 **Note:** This requires a display server (X11) to be available.
-The script will automatically capture all tabs and save them to this directory.
+The script will automatically capture all tabs, dialogs, and save them to this directory.

 ## Last Updated